diegozain/diegozain.github.io/machine-learning.md

 1. Is deep learning worth the effort over physics-based exploration methods?

-## Enhancement of physics-based exploration methods
+## 📡💻 enhancement of physics-based exploration methods

 This _toy problem_ explores questions No. 1 and No. 2, without trying to substitute physics with deep learning.
 The code is [here](https://github.com/diegozain/alles/tree/master/projects/deep-learning/pic2pic).